Reviews You Can Rely On

 Our Analysis and Test Results

 Horizon Fitness builds an impressive array of gym-quality fitness equipment, including two different lines of treadmills.
-The 7.4AT is the mid-range of their Studio Series machines designed with streaming classes in mind.
+The 7.4AT is the mid-range of their Studio Series machines, designed with streaming classes in mind.
 Horizons Studio Series machines feature larger decks, more powerful motors, and longer warranties than the less expensive Go Series treadmills.
-The latest version of this popular model has a relatively modern interface but foregoes the touchscreen to keep the price down.
+The latest version of this popular model features a relatively modern interface, but it forgoes the touchscreen to keep the price down.
 It provides an excellent exercise quality suitable for any fitness level or training plan thanks to its robust tread surface, 12 mph top speed, .7% to 14.7% incline, and app integration.
-With a 2701 square inch footprint, the treadmill is large, bulky, and fairly expensive but delivers on performance and allows the user to use a wide array of fitness apps.
+With a 2701 square inch footprint, the treadmill is large, bulky, and fairly expensive, but it delivers on performance and allows users to utilize a wide array of fitness apps.

 The subtle deck flex can be seen in the video, we found its shock absorption quite comfortable.